malenickymartin/JuliaFractals.jl/docs/src/index.md

 ```@meta
-CurrentModule = SPJFractals
+CurrentModule = JuliaFractals
 ```

-# SPJFractals
+# JuliaFractals

-Welcome to the documentation of SPJFractals.jl.
+Welcome to the documentation of JuliaFractals.jl.
 This package provides a simple interface to compute and visualize fractals using the Julia programming language, leveraging its power for high-performance computations.

 ## Installation